 Many health insurers will apply their “medical policies” uniformly to all requests for coverage across their enterprises.
 This means that even if your doctor verifies your treatment is medically necessary and not experimental or investigational, the insurance company may still deny your claim because its medical policy says the treatment is always experimental or investigational.

 If you have had a health insurance claim denied because your insurance company claims the procedure is experimental or investigational based on one of its medical policy guidelines, contact us for a free consultation to discuss your claim.
-Mehr, Fairbanks & Peterson is a leading legal interpretive authority on health insurance policy in Kentucky.
+Mehr Fairbanks Trial Lawyers is a leading legal interpretive authority on health insurance policy in Kentucky.
 We love helping you receive the care you deserve at a fair price.

 Philip G. Fairbanks, Esq.